arcusmaximus/SottrModTools/README.md

 ## Blender addon

-Can import meshes/skeletons/materials and export meshes.
+Can import meshes/materials/skeletons/animations and export meshes/animations.

 ![Screenshot of the Blender addon](Screenshots/Blender.png)